 Buying a foreclosure or REO property in

-REO is an abbreviation for Real Estate Owned.
-These are properties which have completed the foreclosure process and are presently owned by the bank or mortgage company.
-This is not the same as real estate up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-Finally, you'll get the property entirely as is.
-That possibly will comprise prevailing liens and even current tenants that need to be thrown out.
+REO means Real Estate Owned.
+These are homes which have been through foreclosure which the bank or mortage company currently owns.
+This differs from a property up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+You must also be willing to pay with cash in hand.
+To top everything off, you'll accept the property entirely as is.
+That may include prevailing liens and even current tenants that need to be thrown out.

-A REO, on the other hand, is a much cleaner and attractive proposition.
-The REO property was unable to find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will deal with the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
-Do be aware that REOs may be exempt from typical disclosure requirements.
-For instance, in Calfornia, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to disclose any defects of which they are informed.
+A REO, by contrast, is a much cleaner and attractive deal.
+The REO property didn't find a buyer during foreclosure auction.
+Now the bank owns it.
+The lender will handle the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from standard disclosure requirements.
+For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to disclose any defects of which they are informed.

 Are REO's a bargain in San Diego?

-It's frequently believed that any REO must be a bargain and an possibility for easy money.
-This isn't always true.
-You have to be cautious about buying a REO if your intent is profit from the sell.
-While it's true that the bank is typically anxious to sell it soon, they are also strongly interested to get as much as they can for it.
+It's commonly assumed that any REO must be a good deal and an possibility for easy money.
+This isn't necessarily true.
+You have to be cautious about buying a REO if your intent is make money.
+While it's true that the bank is often anxious to sell it fast, they are also strongly encouraged to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-There are bargains with potential to make money, and many people do very well buying foreclosures.
-However there are also many REO's that are not good buys and may lose money.
+The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
+Still there are also many REO's that are not good buys and not likely to turn a profit.

-Most banks have a REO department that you'll work with when buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for getting offers.
-Since banks almost always sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.
+Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
+Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for receiving offers.
+Since banks almost always sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and retract the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've submitted your offer, you can expect the bank to counter offer.
-From there it will be your decision whether to accept their counter, or make another counter offer.
-Be aware, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've presented your offer, you can expect the bank to make a counter offer.
+At this point it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
+Realize, you'll be contending with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.